jazznbass/rmd-group/content/home/welcome.md

   css_class:
 ---

-The **Researchmethods and Diagnostics Group** focusses on developing ideas and concepts of _data science_ and _open science_ and integrate these into the field of special education research.
+The **Researchmethods and Diagnostics Group** focusses on developing ideas and concepts of _data science_ and _open science_ and integrating these into the field of special education research.
 It is based at the University of Potsdam in Germany and active since 2014.